AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: preferences; editor --> external editor

-GPS is integrated with a number of external editors, in particular `Emacs` and `vi`.
+GPS is integrated with a number of external editors, in particular :program:`emacs` and :program:`vi`.
 The choice of the default external editor is done in the :menuselection:`Editor --> External editor` preference.

 The following values are recognized:

 .. index:: gnuclient

-:guilabel:`gnuclient`
+* :program:`gnuclient`

   This is the recommended client.
 It's based on Emacs, but needs an extra package to be installed.
 This is the only client providing a full integration in GPS, since any extended lisp command can be sent to the Emacs server.

-  By default, :guilabel:`gnuclient` opens a new Emacs frame for every file you open.
+  By default, :program:`gnuclient` opens a new Emacs frame for every file you open.
 You might want to add the following code to your :file:`.emacs` file (create one if needed) so that the same Emacs frame is reused each time::